Clun, Shropshire

 The population falling within the union at the 1831 census had been 9,870 with parishes ranging in size from Myndtown (population 36) to Clun itself (1,996).
 The average annual poor-rate expenditure for the period 1834-36 had been £4,155 or 8s.5d. per head of the population.

-The new Clun Union appears initially made to have made use of former parish workhouse accommodation on Church Street in Bishop's Castle.
-In 1842, William and Ann Robertson were the governor and matron.
+The new Clun Union initially made use of former parish workhouses in Clun and Bishop's Castle.
+The latter was used to house children and in 1842, William and Ann Robertson were in charge of the establishment.

 A new Clun Union workhouse was erected on Union Street in Bishop's Castle in 1842-4.
 Designed by JH Whitling and Edward Haycock, it cost £3,845 and could accommodate 150 inmates.
 The workhouse location and layout are shown on the 1924 map below by which time the workhouse was officially know as Clun Poor Law Institution: